JohnMurray/distributed-guide/book/01_Introduction.md

 From this definition, we can then define a distributed algorithm as one that runs across many machines in order to solve a single question or serve a common purpose.
 In some cases, such as the one described above, this is fairly straight forward since all coordination can be done from a single node.
-In the more interesting case, and likely the reason you are reading this guide, we require things like membership and coordination in the tasks that we are performing.
+In the more interesting case, and likely the reason you are reading this guide, we require things like coordination in the tasks that we are performing and membership to keep track of which machines can perform those tasks.
 This requires that each node in the distributed system work together in some way rather than just being independent components that have no knowledge of the distributed system they live in.

 ### The More Formal Answer